This Is the Winner of the 2020 Westminster Dog Show

 On Tuesday night, New York’s Madison Square Garden really went to the dogs.
 Quite literally: the stadium was packed with a crowd cheering on their favorites — but not for the Knicks, not Phish, not even Harry Styles.
 This time, they were assembled for the 144th Westminster Kennel Club Dog Show.
 And an hour before midnight, the champion was finally crowned: Siba the standard poodle, a surprise to a crowd rooting for the golden retriever and Havanese fan favorites.

 “She just has this confidence in herself, this attitude.
 She keeps me on her toes.
 She’s so elegant and full of herself and funny,” Siba’s handler Chrystal Clas told reporters before the big win.
+Her owners had already decided that it was Siba’s time to retire after this Westminster round, making this win all the sweeter.
+“We think she’ll be a great mom,” Clas said just after the show finished.
+Even better: she’ll be retiring to live with Clas and her family, including her two-year-old son, who Clas says loves Siba already.

 First held in 1877, the Westminster show is America’s second-longest continuously-held sporting event.
 (The Kentucky Derby beats it.)
 And the Dog Show is also Madison Square Garden’s longest continuous tenant, also dating back to 1877.
 “We’re the oldest and most prestigious.
 And the fact that we’re in New York City and have such a rich history in New York, that just makes it bigger, because everything’s bigger in New York,” explained the Westminster Kennel Club’s national television spokesperson Gail Miller Bisher to TIME, sitting down just a few minutes before the final evening’s kickoff.